 The following are programs specifically for, or about, Judaism.

-Thanks to a grant from the JCC Association and the Jewish Agency for Israel, the greater Indianapolis Jewish community will have an opportunity to engage with young emissaries from Israel who are here as part of the Shinshinim Young Ambassadors program to bring Israeli culture to life.
+Thanks to funding from the Jewish Agency for Israel, the greater Indianapolis Jewish community will have an opportunity to engage with young emissaries from Israel who are here as part of the Shinshinim Young Ambassadors program to bring Israeli culture to life.
 The program is a partnership between Combined Jewish Philanthropies and the Jewish Agency for Israel.
+The JCC is a constituent agency of the Jewish Federation of Greater Indianapolis and receives funding for programs like this through its Annual Campaign.

 Shinshinim, a Hebrew acronym for Shnat Sherut or “year of service,” are the best and the brightest of Israel’s recent high school graduates who have deferred army service to spend a year in a diaspora community.
 They serve the community through volunteering in synagogues, our JCC, Hebrew schools and youth groups.